sqlsizer/ps-sqlsizer/README.md

 ```

 # Install
-Run the following to install MSSQL-SqlSizer from the PowerShell Gallery (to install on a server or for all users, remove the -Scope parameter and run in an elevated session):
+Run the following to install MSSQL-SqlSizer from the  [PowerShell Gallery](https://www.powershellgallery.com/packages/MSSQL-SqlSizer).

+To install on a server or for all users, remove the -Scope parameter and run in an elevated session:

 ```powershell
 Install-Module MSSQL-SqlSizer -Scope CurrentUser